PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

    - Replaced the 177-line central inline fixture with a dedicated compact success graph and five unsafe-boundary cases in `ee3d2fd`.
    - Mechanically moved the complete matcher to `passes/ndhwc_gate_layout.py` with AST equivalence in `332612f`.
-Indexed mutation and the six production calls remain the next checkpoint.
+   - Migrated all mutation and six production calls to a stable indexed runner in `2871ade`.

 Compatibility wrappers remain in `lower_from_onnx2tf.py` for all extracted families.
 Every implementation migrated through the indexed-runner stage